Quantum Scalar Field Theory Based on the Extended Least Action Principle: The Extended Least Action Principle

-Ref.~\cite{Yang2023} shows that the least action principle in classical mechanics can be extended to a least observability principle to derive quantum formulation by factoring in the following two assumptions. \begin{displayquote} \emph{Assumption 1 -- A quantum system experiences vacuum fluctuations constantly.
+Ref.~\cite{Yang2023} shows that the least action principle in classical mechanics can be extended to derive quantum formulation by factoring in the following two assumptions. \begin{displayquote} \emph{Assumption 1 -- A quantum system experiences vacuum fluctuations constantly.
 The fluctuations are local and completely random.} \end{displayquote} \begin{displayquote} \emph{Assumption 2 -- There is a lower limit to the amount of action that a physical system needs to exhibit in order to be observable.
-This basic discrete unit of action effort is given by the Planck constant $\hbar/2$.} \end{displayquote}
+This basic discrete unit of action effort is given by $\hbar/2$ where $\hbar$ is the Planck constant.} \end{displayquote}

 The first assumption is generally accepted in mainstream quantum mechanics, which is responsible for the intrinsic randomness of the dynamics of a quantum object.
 Locality of vacuum fluctuation is assumed, and it implies that for a composite system, the fluctuation of each subsystem is independent of each other.